PierreGode/MMM-ZAPTEC/README.md

 # MMM-ZAPTEC

-This is a [Magic Mirror](https://magicmirror.builders/) module for connecting to the ZAPTEC API and showing charger information on your Mirror.
+This is a [MagicMirror²](https://magicmirror.builders/) module for connecting to the ZAPTEC API and showing charger information on your Mirror.
 18 languages supported